 Ahh, the humble coffee bean.
-Never has there been a more loved, labored, controversial and historical ingredient.
+Never has a more loved, complex, controversial, and historical ingredient.

 Growing up, I didn't like coffee.
 It didn't interest me, and I didn't understand why so many people enjoyed the bitter black water.